lnxpy/pyaction/docs/tutorial.md

 INPUT_HOME_TOWN=Chicago
 ```

-The `workflow.write()` tends to write the variables into the `GITHUB_OUTPUT` by default.
+The `workflow.write()` intends to write the variables into the `GITHUB_OUTPUT` by default.
 Set a custom value for the `stream` attribute to see the results in a file or to the STDOUT.

 ```python title="your-action/main.py" hl_lines="1 10"
 import sys